hmlongco/Resolver/README.md

 ## Property Wrappers

-Resolver now supports resolving services using the new property wrapper syntax in Swift 5.1.
+Speaking of Annotations, Resolver now supports resolving services using the new property wrapper syntax in Swift 5.1.

 ```swift
 class BasicInjectedViewController: UIViewController {